-High-quality teaching is our first step in responding to pupils who have SEND.
+Quality first teaching is our initial step in responding to pupils who have SEND.
 This will be adapted for individual pupils.

 We have high expectations so that all children reach their full potential, in all areas.

 We will also provide a range of bespoke intervention, where needed, for example Precision Teaching.